yanqui-uxo/uauauiua/README.md

 # HOW TO UAUAUIUA

-if you want to install this locally run `cargo install --locked --git https://github.com/yanqui-uxo/uauauiua.git`. i'm probably not gonna add this to crates.io
+if you want to install this locally run `cargo install --git https://github.com/yanqui-uxo/uauauiua.git`. i'm probably not gonna add this to crates.io

 write your uiua code in main.ua

-make a map called `OnPress` with lowercase ASCII keyboard keys as... keys and audio as values (must be two channels, shape [n 2])
+make a map called `OnPress` with lowercase ASCII keyboard keys as... keys and audio as values (must be two channels, shape [n 2], audio from -1 to 1)

 press the key to make the sound